hrcorval/behavex/docs/README.md

 # BehaveX

-BehaveX is a test wrapper on top of Python Behave that provides additional capabilities to improve testing pipelines.
+BehaveX is a test wrapper on top of Python Behave that provides multiple capabilities to improve testing pipelines.

 BehaveX can be used to build testing pipelines from scratch using the same [Behave](https://github.com/behave/behave) framework principles, or to expand the capabilities of Behave-based projects.